-CMS Emergency Preparedness Regulations: What You Need to Know Now
+CMS Emergency Preparedness Rule: What You Need to Know Now

 On November 16, 2016, Centers for Medicare and Medicaid Services (CMS) put into effect new emergency preparedness regulations for healthcare facilities.
-All Medicare and Medicaid participating providers and suppliers — including diverse types of facilities including hospitals, ambulatory treatment centers, long-term care facilities, and others — must be in compliance with these CMS emergency preparedness regulations.
+All Medicare and Medicaid participating providers and suppliers — including hospitals, ambulatory treatment centers, long-term care facilities, and others — must be in compliance with the CMS emergency preparedness rule.

 Every healthcare organization knows that it’s in their best interest as a business, as an employer, and as a care provider to be ready for an emergency.
 Making sure emergency plans are up to date is now a matter of assuring CMS reimbursements as well.